 Most people who visit Mexico or live here (full or part-time) have some kind of medical insurance, and while that provides certain worthwhile coverages, sometimes a fully-managed medical evacuation plan might be necessary.

-No matter where in the world you are going, from the most remote region to an urban center teeming with people, if you have a serious health issue and want to make certain that you can get from wherever you are to specific medical facilities back home as quickly as possible, you’ll need a medical evacuation plan designed to transport you to your doctors, your family, your healthcare network, and the hospital of choice in your home country.
+No matter where in the world you are going, from the most remote region to an urban center teeming with people, if you have a serious health issue and want to make certain that you can get from wherever you are to specific medical facilities back home as quickly as possible, you’ll need a medical evacuation plan designed to transport you to your doctors, your family, your healthcare network—and a hospital of choice in your home country.

 You may have arrived at your destination aboard a commercial airline, but if you’re showing signs of serious illness, you may not be allowed to board to get back home.
-If you can’t get home, you may have a long recovery in a foreign country—away from family and friends—unless you are evacuated.
+If you can’t get home, you may have a long convalescence period in a foreign country —away from family and friends— unless you are evacuated.

 With a medical evacuation plan in place, everything is taken care of for you: including consultation with all the relevant medical professionals, and fully-managed ground and air transportation in tandem with the complex logistics involved to carry out international medical repatriations.

 Although you can work directly with an air-evacuation company, the costs are high—typically in the tens of thousands of US-dollars per incident.
-Most people who receive a medical evacuation do so under the auspice of a medical evacuation plan from a company like Travel MedEvac insurance, which offers evacuation plans lasting from two days to five years.
+Most people who receive a medical evacuation do so under the auspice of a medical evacuation plan from a company like Travel MedEvac insurance, that offers fully-underwritten medical evacuation insurance plans lasting from days to a whole year.

 While air evacuation plans may not necessarily be considered by some foreign residents and snowbirds who intend to receive all of their medical care in Mexico, there are some who prefer being treated in their home town, by doctors they know and trust—and near the support of family and friends as they recover.
 Having a medical evacuation plan can facilitate that when warranted by the circumstances.

-You can learn more on our extensive guide to Medical Evacuation from Mexico—which describes in detail what a medical evacuation service is, who needs it, and how to arrange a suitable plan.
+You can learn more on our extensive guide to Medical Evacuation from Mexico—that describes in detail what a medical evacuation service is, who needs it, and how to arrange a suitable plan.